ducthong230497/Metroid/README.md

 # Metroid
 This is a replica of Metroid 1986.
-This project is made for my subject game basic game programing.
+This project is made for my game subject name basic game programing.

 ## Reference
 English book -